Salad Gardening

 Spinach has become increasingly popular in the 21st century, but you may be concerned to learn it ranks on the Dirty Dozen, a list of the top 12 vegetables and fruits that should be bought organic to avoid high rates of pesticides, herbicides, and synthetic materials used in the farming.
 The best way to ensure you're not ingesting stuff you don't want in your body is to grow your own spinach.
 Fortunately, that's really easy to do!

-Here are three reasons to grow spinach:
+Here are 3 reasons to grow spinach:

 • There are actually three different types of spinach.
 Smooth spinach is the most popular variety at grocery stores, but if you grow your own spinach, you can broaden your spinach horizons to savoy spinach, which is bumpy, and semi savoy spinach.